natnael121/car2/TELEGRAM_SETUP.md

 ### Not receiving notifications?

-1. Make sure your bot token is correct
+1. Make sure you've saved your Telegram settings in the admin panel
-2. Verify your user ID is correct
+2. Verify your user ID is correct (check with @userinfobot again)
-3. Start a conversation with your bot (`@car_shop_MD_bot`) first
+3. Start a conversation with your bot (`@car_shop_MD_bot`) by clicking START
 4. Check the browser console for any errors
+5. Make sure you're logged into the admin dashboard

 ### Channel promotion not working?